 Tips for choosing lightweight luggage for Europe

 Different people have different needs when it comes to travel and packing.
 And we won’t pretend that ours match yours.
-However, we would like to share few tips on things to consider when deciding on your lightweight luggage for Europe.
-When we were buying our lightweight luggage, we did extensive research all over internet, from product reviews, to forums, and blogs, and we hope our tips can help you choose what’s best for you.
+However, we would like to share a few tips on things to consider when deciding on your lightweight luggage for Europe.
+When we were buying our lightweight luggage, we did extensive research all over the internet, from product reviews to forums, and blogs, and we hope our tips can help you choose what’s best for you.

 Fabric: soft shell vs. hard shell

 If you are anything like us, you’ll be concerned about soft-shell suitcases for two reasons: strength, and style.